jazzband/wagtailmenus/README.md

 1. Import `MenuPage` in your `models.py` file like so: `from wagtailmenus.models import MenuPage`
 2. For any page-types that you'd like to become `MenuPage` pages, simply subclass `MenuPage` instead of `wagtail.wagtailcore.models.Page`.
-2. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
+3. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
-3. Run `python manage.py migrate` to apply the migrations.
+4. Run `python manage.py migrate` to apply the migrations.

+If for some reason subclassing `MenuPage` won't work (perhaps you need to subclass another model based on `Page`, such as wagtail's `AbstractForm` and `AbstractEmailForm` models), you can import and use `wagtailmenus.models.MenuPageMixin` instead to gain the same fields and functionality.
+However, you will need to override `settings_panels` on your model yourself to surface the fields in the page editor interface.

 Using wagtailmenus